MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Copying a tax schedule

-To save time, you can copy all tax details from an existing tax schedule into the tax schedule you’re currently setting up using the Tax Schedule Maintenance window.
+To save time, you can copy all tax details from an existing tax schedule into the tax schedule you're currently setting up using the Tax Schedule Maintenance window.

-For example, assume that you’ve created a schedule for Illinois taxes, and now you want to create a sales tax schedule for the city of Chicago.
+For example, assume that you've created a schedule for Illinois taxes, and now you want to create a sales tax schedule for the city of Chicago.
 The tax schedule for Chicago should include Illinois taxes.
 Rather than inserting each Illinois tax separately, you can enter an ID and description for the